GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Before we dive into lighting and shading though, let's take a brief detour to reorganise the user interface a little better for our workflow.
 As we've already learned, editors such as the Viewer, NodeEditor and HierarchyView always show the currently selected node by default.
 This isn't always convenient, because often we want to edit one node while viewing the effects in another.
 This can be achieved by "pinning" specific nodes into an editor, so that they stay there regardless of the selection :

-- Select the InteractiveAppleseedRender node by _Left-Clicking_ on it in the NodeGraph.
+- Select the InteractiveAppleseedRender node by _Left-Clicking_ on it in the GraphEditor.
 - Locate the  pinning icon ![Pinning](images/targetNodesUnlocked.png) at the top right of the Viewer panel, and _Left-Click_ to activate it.
-- Deselect the InteractiveAppleseedRender node by _Left-Clicking_ in empty space in the NodeGraph.
+- Deselect the InteractiveAppleseedRender node by _Left-Clicking_ in empty space in the GraphEditor.
 - Note that the Viewer is still showing the pinned node.

 It'd be useful to pin the same node into the HierarchyView, so let's use a shortcut to do that :

-- _Middle-Drag_ the InteractiveAppleseedRender node from the NodeGraph panel into the HierarchyView panel.
+- _Middle-Drag_ the InteractiveAppleseedRender node from the GraphEditor panel into the HierarchyView panel.
 - Note that the HierarchyView is now showing our node, and the pinning icon has highlighted to notify us of the pinning ![Pinning](images/targetNodesLocked.png).